With mobile data analytics, tourist destinations are pinpointing exactly who their core customers are and where they live.

 Armed with a clearer appreciation of who is visiting their attraction, hotels, sports and concert arenas, theme parks and other key destinations are better allocating marketing dollars to increase return on investment and reduce waste.

 It’s Time for Venues to Get a True Customer Picture

 Everyone knows the adage, "I know half my advertising spend is wasted, I just don’t know which half."

 But marketers no longer need to throw darts in the dark, hoping they hit their intended targets.
-With digital mobile location data from Buxton’s Live Mobile Insights platform, the new watchword is precision.
+With mobile GPS data from Buxton, the new watchword is precision.